digital-asset/docs.daml.com/docs/draft/README.md

 # DRAFT

-This folder is for draft documentation pages, i.e. pages documenting features that, while present in the published artifacts, are not yet ready for public announcement, even in the form of pre-alpha labs features.
+This folder is for draft documentation pages, i.e. pages documenting features that are present in the published artifacts but not yet ready for public announcement, even in the form of pre-alpha labs features.

 Other than the completely separate ToC and contents, it functions in the same